What Is a C-7 License?

 To get the Low Voltage License in California you have to meet the following requirements:

 - Be at least 18 Years of Age

 - Have a valid Driver's License or USA Issued Identification

 You must also have

-- Have a Qualifying Individual to sign off on your experience
+- Have a Certifier to sign off on your experience

 - A way to document your experience if the CSLB asks

 Journeyman-level experience means that you have worked unsupervised full-time for an electrical company, or contractor that holds the C-7 License.